zhdk123456/presto/presto-docs/src/main/sphinx/connector/teradata.rst

 systems.

 Teradata also provides a Teradata-to-Presto QueryGrid connector, to allow querying data in Presto from Teradata.

-Click `here <http://www.teradata.com/Resources/Datasheets/QueryGrid-and-Presto-Enabling-faster-more-scalable-interactive-querying-of-Hadoop/>`_ for more information about the Presto Teradata QueryGrid Connectors
+See :doc:`QueryGrid <../querygrid>`.

 Contact **presto@teradata.com** for more information to obtain an evaluation of the Presto Teradata QueryGrid Connectors.